Boys Baseball Focuses on Becoming Better Men

 Last year’s disappointment was a result of a “lack of commitment to team culture by everyone involved,” said Mr. Nardone.
 Since then, they pledged to return with a commitment to creating a culture and tradition to be carried forever.

-The team is still adjusting since several talented players graduated last year.
+As far as their work on the field goes, the team is still adjusting since several talented players graduated last year.
 This year the team is a lot younger.

-“It’s been rewarding to see the guys get better, but a challenge to teach everyone the system,” said Mr. Nardone.
+“It’s been rewarding to see the guys get better, but it’s a challenge to teach everyone the system,” said Mr. Nardone.

 Muchnick said, “There’s definitely a lot of potential in the younger players.”